zchee/golang-wiki/Resources-for-slog.md

-This page links to projects that use or enhance `slog`, the [proposed](https://go.dev/issue/56345) structured logging package for the standard library.
+This page links to projects that use or enhance `slog`, the [proposed](https://go.dev/issue/56345) structured logging package for the standard library, accepted for Go 1.21.

-Currently, `slog` is at [golang.org/x/exp/slog](https://pkg.go.dev/golang.org/x/exp/slog).
+A preliminary implementation is at [golang.org/x/exp/slog](https://pkg.go.dev/golang.org/x/exp/slog).
+That won't be receiving any more updates; instead, follow the `src/log/slog` directory of the [main Go repo](https://go.googlesource.com/go).

 - ConsoleHandler (similar to Zap's ConsoleEncoder): https://gist.github.com/wijayaerick/de3de10c47a79d5310968ba5ff101a19
 - Zap Handler, a slog handler that uses Zap: https://github.com/chanchal1987/zaphandler